nopSolutions/nopCommerce-Docs/en/developer/tutorials/docker.md

     [docker-compose up -d]
     ```

-    This command uses the docker-compose.yml file for deployment, which describes the creation of two containers “nopcommerce_web” and “nopcommerce_database”, which provide a bundle of applications and a database.
+    This command uses the docker-compose.yml file for deployment, which describes the creation of two containers "nopcommerce_web" and "nopcommerce_database", which provide a bundle of applications and a database.
 Now we will get the IP address for the tests by executing the command:

     ```csharp
     [docker-machine ip]